Chacoan peccary

-The Chacoan peccary or tagua (Catagonus wagneri or Parachoerus wagneri) is the last extant species of the genus Catagonus; it is a peccary found in the Gran Chaco of Paraguay, Bolivia, and Argentina.
-Approximately 3,000 remain in the world.
+The Chacoan peccary (Catagonus wagneri), also called the taguá, is a peccary found in the Gran Chaco of Paraguay, Bolivia, and Argentina.
+It is the only extant species of genus Catagonus.
+With a total estimated population of approximately 3,000, it is considered to be an endangered species.

+History

-The Chacoan peccary has the unusual distinction of having been first described in 1930 based on fossils and was originally thought to be an extinct species.
-In 1971, the animal was discovered to still be alive in the Chaco region, in the Argentine province of Salta.
-The species was well known to the native people, but it took a while for Western scientists to acknowledge its existence.
-It is known locally as the tagua.
+The Chacoan peccary was first described in 1930 based on fossils and was originally thought to be an extinct species.
+In 1971, the animal was discovered to still be extant in the Argentine province of Salta.
+The species was well-known to the local people, but it took a while for Western scientists to acknowledge its existence.
+Because it was originally described as extinct before its rediscovery, it is an example of a Lazarus taxon.

 Taxonomy

 The Chacoan peccary is notable in that it is not the type species of its genus, Catagonus, despite being the only living representative.
 Instead, the type is the extinct Catagonus metropolitanus.
 Such a case is an example of a Lazarus taxon, and shares this trait with another South American native, the bush dog.
-The Chacoan peccary was first described by scientists in 1972.
+The description of the Chacoan peccary was first published in 1975.

 A 2017 study on the phylogenetic systematics of Tayassuidae species suggests that Catagonus should only contain C. metropolitanus.
 The extinct narrow-headed peccary (C. stenocephalus) should be moved into Brasiliochoerus, while the Chacoan peccary, Catagonus bonaerensis and Catagonus carlesi should be placed in Parachoerus.
 If this is accepted, then Catagonus becomes an extinct genus once more.